 I/S News and Announcements:

-The I/S Journal’s biggest symposium to date – the two-day March, 2015 conference entitled, “Big Data Future” – celebrated I/S’s tenth anniversary and brought together a richly multidisciplinary group of experts to explore the challenges and opportunities posed by the “Big Data” phenomenon.
+The I/S Journal’s biggest symposium to date – the two-day, March, 2015 conference entitled, “Big Data Future” – celebrated I/S’s tenth anniversary and brought together a rich multidisciplinary group of experts to explore the challenges and opportunities posed by the “Big Data” phenomenon.
 Twenty conference papers went online at the start of 2016.
 Look for issues 10:3 and 11:1 on our archive page here.

 - Conference videos and slide presentations are available here.